peterhinch/micropython-font-to-py/README.md

 # Limitations

-Only the ASCII character set from ``chr(32)`` to ``chr(126)`` is supported.
+By default the ASCII character set from ``chr(32)`` to ``chr(126)`` is supported but command line arguments enable the range to be modified with extended ASCII characters to ``chr(255)`` being included if required.
 Kerning is not supported.
 Fonts are one bit per pixel.
 This does not rule out colour displays: the device driver can add colour information at the rendering stage.
 It does assume that all pixels of a character are rendered identically.

 Converting font files programmatically works best for larger fonts.
-For small fonts, like the 8*8 default used by the SSD1306 driver, it is best to use binary font files: these are hand designed for rendering at a specific size.
+For small fonts, like the 8*8 default used by the SSD1306 driver, it is best to use hand-designed binary font files: these are optiised for rendering at a specific size.

 # Font file interface